CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 Missed hard deadlines being probably the biggest pain point, so what are some ways we can minimize this pain, beyond just "be a better developer".

-## 3. Solutions: Managing Estimation and Task Risk
+## 3. Solutions Resulting From Estimation
 ### **Beyond Our Control**
 The factors we cannot control can be the most discouraging, but I think in this case it's not so bad.
 A task that is repetitive and routine, not complex, and standardized would be easy to estimate.
 If we added on top of this